tfsojon/richinsql-blog/content/post/2021-09-06-be-careful-when-using-eomonth.md

 tags:
   - functions
   - SQL
+description: In SQL Server 2012 Microsoft added a function called EOMONTH, this returns the end of the month of the date specified.
+In this post we are going to have a look at how this works.
 ---

 In SQL Server 2012 Microsoft added a function called EOMONTH, this returns the end of the month of the date specified.